 With liquid test kits, it tends to take a little longer to test the water, but the results do tend to be more accurate.
 I use both liquid test kits and test strips in my fish room.
 Both have their uses.

-- 7-in-1 Aquarium Test Kit: Total hardness (GH), Nitrate (NO3), Nitrite (NO2), Chlorine (Cl2), Total Alkalinity, Carbonate (KH), pH.
-7 most important parameters are tested.
-Let you know what to do to create healthy environment for your fish and provide you with valuable guidance on maintaining their well-being.
+- 𝟕-𝐢𝐧-𝟏 𝐀𝐪𝐮𝐚𝐫𝐢𝐮𝐦 𝐖𝐚𝐭𝐞𝐫 𝐓𝐞𝐬𝐭 𝐊𝐢𝐭: Total hardness (GH), Nitrate (NO3), Nitrite (NO2), Chlorine (Cl2), Total Alkalinity, Carbonate (KH), pH.
+We test the seven most important parameters to ensure a healthy environment for your fish and provide you with valuable guidance on maintaining their well-being.

 How to fix poor water quality